mMONTAGEe/mMONTAGEe/README.md

 educational_ambitions:
   [
-    "Armenian Translation for Space Engine by Cosmographic Software", "Armenian and Russian Translation for Minecraft Mod Galacticraft 4 and 5 (Minecraft)", "Armenian Translation for Just-Stargate-Mod (Minecraft)"
+    "Armenian Translation for Space Engine by Cosmographic Software", "Armenian and Russian Translation for Minecraft Mod Galacticraft 4 and 5", "Armenian Translation for Just-Stargate-Mod (Minecraft)"
     "Presentation introducing to Astronomy as Science in 9th grade to class and teachers", ".pdf documents about C++ Programming Language made for class, Downloadable from public archive made for them",